sbriggs-wtc/Laravel_CRUD_API/README.md

 2) Make sure the docker daemon is running.
 Run "docker ps -a" to check.
 3) Build the containers.
 Run "docker-compose up" from the root directory.
 4) Navigate to http://localhost:3000/ in your web browser.
+5) To remove the containers, Run "docker-compose down".

 Note that you will have to populate the database with some dummy data.
+Data will not be persisted when the containers are removed as no volume has been provisioned.